-Florissant woman arrested for killing fiancé
+Florissant woman in custody for killing fiancé

 Officers made contact with a woman, who identified herself as a resident of the home, Michael said.
 When police went inside the residence, they found a man who’d been shot dead.

-Investigators determined the shooting was a result of an unspecified domestic incident and identified the woman who answered the door as the suspected shooter.
+Investigators determined the shooting was a result of an unspecified domestic incident and took the woman who met officers at the home into custody.

 The victim and suspect were not identified, but police said they were engaged.

 Michael said the investigation was still ongoing.
+No charges have been filed.